Board of Directors

 Amabel Crawford is a Flossmoor resident and serves as the Director of Learning and Instruction for Flossmoor School District 161.
 Amabel also serves on the Board of Directors for the South Cook Regional Office of Education.

 Patricia DeBoer is one of the newer members of the Spotlight Performance Academy’s Fundraising Board.
-She has resided in Homewood for the past eight years with her husband Jason and 13-year-old son Jaxson.
+She has resided in Homewood for the past nine years with her husband Jason and 14-year-old son Jaxson, who will be a freshman at HF this fall.
 She is currently a Reading Interventionist at Willow School.
 Prior to singing with the Bel Canto Choir, Patricia sang as a lead singer in Bloom High School Jazz Band as well as the St. Xavier University Jazz Band.
 Patricia has a degree in Early Childhood Special Education as well as a Masters in Reading as a Reading Specialist.
+Patricia also enjoys playing ukulele and is proud to be a new member of the South Side Ukuladies.

 Katharine Herrman worked in public libraries for almost twenty years with a specialty in library services for children and families.
 Before taking a professional hiatus to raise her own family, Katharine served as the Project Manager for the Kraft Great Kids Read program at the Chicago Public Library, where she had the privilege to manage the museum passport program and to work with families in twenty-four diverse neighborhoods throughout Chicago.